-Denver Happy Hour: What is the best Denver Happy Hours Does it depend on timing?
-The longer and more frequent the more enjoyable?
+Denver Happy Hour: What is the best Denver Happy Hour Does it depend on timing?
+The longer and more frequent the more enjoyable.
 The amount of discount on a specific item?
 The wide variety of choices available in terms of food and beverages?
 The quality of the choices?

 Jax Fish House

 I’ve been frequenting Jax for a good 8 years currently.
 The atmosphere here is cool, and the bartenders are always welcoming, making it an ideal neighborhood hangout.
 If I’m not looking for an exciting new place downtown.